LaverdeS/Multivariate-Time-Series-Classification/README.md

   <img width="1100" height="280" src=".outputs/best_models.png">
 </p>

+#### Classification Metrics

+For security-related applications, the false positives are the cases most urgently to be avoid.
+This means the precision metric should be the most important to consider.

 `Accuracy`: Overall, how often is the classifier correct?

 `Precision`: When it predicts yes, how often is it correct?